armbian/documentation/docs/User-Guide_Getting-Started.md

 # How to login?

 Login as **root** on console (HDMI / serial) or via SSH and use password **1234**.
 You will be prompted to change this password at first login.
 You will then be asked to create a normal user account that is sudo enabled (beware of default QWERTY keyboard settings at this stage).
+Please use [this tool](http://angryip.org/), to find your board IP address.

 Desktop images starts into desktop without asking for password.
 To change this add some display manager: